 Yes, they might.
 Some people take a 60-mg once-per-day maintenance dosage instead of the usual 80-mg once-per-day dosage.

-After you’ve taken the starting dosage of 40 mg once per day for 1 week, your doctor will likely increase your dose.
-They’ll probably increase it to 80 mg once per day.
-Depending on how your body responds to the medication, your doctor may reduce your dose to 60 mg once per day.
+After you’ve reached the maintenance dosage of 80 mg once per day, your doctor will determine how your body responds to the medication.
+If needed, they may reduce your dosage to 60 mg once per day.
 This can help improve how well your body tolerates Ingrezza and may reduce certain side effects of the drug.

 Do not change your dosage of Ingrezza without first talking with your doctor.
 If you think your dose is either too high or too low, tell your doctor about your concerns.